nguy/artview/README.md

 Author: Nick Guy (nick.guy@noaa.gov)

 NOTE:: This is open source software.
 Contributions are very welcome, though this is not my primary project.
 In addition it needs to be state that no responsibility is taken by the author for any adverse effects.

+At the current time the scaling and limit changing fields are very slow.